A lot about marketing strategy is hidden. Below the surface. Rarely seen. Hence the iceberg.

 But the question is, what exactly is marketing strategy and where do I start?

 Google ‘marketing strategy’ and you’ll find a range of definitions and opinions.
-The problem is that ‘strategy’ has become over-used and misused.
-It’s seen as a term to impress.
-The result is that ‘strategy’ is liberally used in places where it really doesn’t belong.
+The problem is that ‘strategy’ is seen as a term to impress, and it’s become over-used and misused… resulting in ‘strategy’ being used in places where it really doesn’t belong.

 The definition of marketing strategy…

-Courtesy of Mark Ritson (adjunct marketing professor of Harvard fame and professor on the mini MBA in marketing), I’ve pinched this marketing strategy definition he shared:
+Courtesy of Mark Ritson (marketing professor of Harvard fame and professor on the mini MBA in marketing), this is the marketing strategy definition he shares:

 Strategy is one element in a 4 stage process.

-2. Second are the strategies to obtain them, the ways in which resources should be deployed.
+- Second are the strategies to obtain them, how resources should be deployed.

-3. Third are tactics.
-The way resources which have been deployed are actually used or employed.
+- Third are tactics.
+The way resources that have been deployed are used or employed.

 What makes it good?